BlackRookSoftware/Scripting/README.md

 Contained in this release is a series of libraries that enable the user to create scripts and other interpreted data of this type and link them to a host program.

+### Compiling with Ant

+To download the dependencies for this project (if you didn't set that up yourself already), type:

+	ant dependencies

+A *build.properties* file will be created/appended to with the *dev.base* property set.

+To compile this library with Apache Ant, type:

+	ant compile

+To make a JAR of this library, type:

+	ant jar

+And it will be placed in the *build/jar* directory.

 ### Other